 Ruminants consume feed that is likely to be contaminated with mycotoxins.
-Mycotoxins are extremely widespread in all feeds containing grains, maize, fruit and forage.
-There are many different mycotoxin molecules; over 500, including derivatives.
+Mycotoxins are extremely widespread in all feeds including in grains, maize and forage.
+Including derivatives and metabolites, there are over 500 different mycotoxins.

-Complex diets and feed transitions that combine forages, by-products and fermented feeds all present a root of risk to ruminants.
-Straw and other grown bedding materials can also present risk to ruminants.
+Complex diets and feed transitions that combine forages, by-products and fermented feeds all present a risk to ruminants.
+Straw and other grown bedding materials can also be a source of mycotoxins.

 Most symptoms of mycotoxin contamination come from sub-acute effects: lower productivity, growth rates, feed conversion, milk volume, fertility or higher disease incidence.

 Livestock can never reach their full potential when affected by mycotoxins.
 At worst, milk and meat may be unsuitable for human consumption by exceeding regulatory levels allowed into the food chain.

 Know Your Risk, Take Control

 Complex feed systems like TMR, commonly used for dairy ruminants where forage, grain and other processed feeds are combined, present a significant risk of multiple mycotoxin exposure.

 Such feeds are commonly found containing Deoxynivalenol (DON), Zearalenone (ZON), and Fumonisins (FB1 and FB2), and can manifest as chronic health issues affecting performance and productivity.